 The TAC supports the Victorian government’s directives.
 Workers in a range of professions must provide evidence that they:

-- are fully vaccinated with two doses of the COVID-19 vaccine, or
+- have received two or three doses of the COVID-19 vaccine, or

 - have a medical exemption evidenced by an authorised medical practitioner